crates/Doctor/README.md

 :res #     resize horizontally splitted window # of times
 ```
 ```
+:h window-moving
-C-wH       move current window to the left
+C-wH       move current window to the far left
-C-wJ       move current window to the below
+C-wJ       move current window to the very bottom
-C-wK       move current window to the above
+C-wK       move current window to the very top
-C-wL       move current window to the left
+C-wL       move current window to the far right
 ```

 ```
-$ vim -o3 f1.txt f2.txt f3.txt      open the files horizontally splitted
+$ vim -O2 f1.txt f2.txt   open Vim with `-O[N]` paramater, (N=2 here), vertically splitted f1.txt and f.txt  (more parameters `vim --help`)
-$ vim -O3 f1.txt f2.txt f3.txt      open the files vertically splitted
+$ vim -o2 f1.txt f2.txt   like above but horizontally splitted
+$ vim -P2 f1.txt f2.txt   like above but on tab pages

 $ vim f1.txt f2.txt f3.txt          open the files at one but show only one at a time (:next to next file and  :prev)

 ```
-#### using tabs
+#### using tab pages

 ```
-$ vim -p f1.txt f2.txt              open f1.txt and f2.txt files with tab

-:tabedit filename   edit specified file in a new tab :tabfind filename   open the file in a new tab and start edit
+:tabedit filename   edit specified file in a new tab :tabfind filename   open a new tab with filename given, searching the 'path' to find it
 ```
 ```
 :tabn       next tab